kd7yuen/se_project_aroundtheus/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
 We recommend investing more time in completing this project, since it's more difficult than previous ones.

+This now includes the early works of interactive javascript.
+The edit button now displays a popup to edit the profile.

 **Figma**